FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 ### Changing the view

-To better see what is going on after logging in, you can change the view for the home page to actually display the name for the current user.
+To better see what is going on after logging in, you can change the view for the home page to actually display the name or the current user.
 You can do this by opening `resources/views/welcome.blade.php` and adding a new line after "Home":

 ```php
 // Before: